huggingface/diarizers/README.md

 ## Train

-When fine-tunning a `pyannote` segmentation model on a given dataset, make sure to specify:
+When fine-tuning a `pyannote` segmentation model on a given dataset, be sure to specify this:

 - `dataset_name`: Specify a dataset from the Hub on which to fine-tune your model.
 - `dataset_config_name`:  If the dataset contains multiple language subsets, select the language ID of the subset you want to train on.